Hydro Majestic Hotel: Development in 2012–2014

 The owners of the hotel announced in late 2012 the redevelopment of the Hydro Majestic Hotel.
 It was reopened October 2014.
 Stage One includes the majority of the historic areas from the Casino to the southern end of the site and new construction, re-planting, and beautification of the gardens including the avenue of Pines and the renovation of the Hotel façade, which has a 1.1 km frontage to the Megalong Valley escarpment.
 In the renovated Hotel, the historic Casino building became the Casino Lobby, a grand lobby entry and function room.
 A renovated area behind the Casino Lobby became a five-star restaurant called The Wintergarden.
 The other historic buildings, The Billiard Room, The Cat's Alley, The Majestic Ballroom in Hargraves House, and the Delmonte conference rooms were renovated.

-Development in Stage Two
+Development in Stage Two 2017

 Stage Two of the development, planned to commence around two years after the completion of Stage One will construct the new accommodation wings and a large spa complex.
 The Belgravia Lounge will be the final old building to be renovated.
 The reconstruction of the Belgravia Wing and addition of the new Mark Foy Wing will add luxury suites to the Hydro Majestic Hotel.

 After stage two the Hydro Majestic Hotel will have one of the largest spa complexes in the southern hemisphere.
 The second stage will also include the renovation of the heritage rooms in the existing Delmonte and Hargravia buildings.
 The Cat's Alley will be extended with a new restaurant to be known as the Flying Fox fine dining restaurant.

+In May 2023 Salter Brothers Hospitality acquired The Escarpment Group's portfolio, including the Hydro Majestic.